What will be different going forward?

 - Content will be driven by and managed by programs (via content teams), based on audiences and goals.

 - Internal content (employee resources) will be on a separate site.

-This approach allows us to take the bold first steps in shifting OSU Extension’s overall web strategy from “site development and design” to “content strategy.”
 This is a major shift and also an opportunity for meaningful, positive change.
-We are committed to making it because it’s essential for our organization’s ongoing success and relevance.
+It means new roles and responsibilities, and working together in uncharted territory.
+We are committed to making this change, and working through it together, because it’s essential for our organization’s ongoing success and relevance.